diodechain/website/collab_g2.md

   title: End-to-End Encrypted
   heading: No Personal Information Required
   content: |
-    No compromises, secure messaging that works for your team.
+    No compromises, secure file sharing that works for your team.
 When it comes to business, there are two non-negotiables: the security of your data and the ease of communication for your team.
 That’s where Diode stands out.
-Unlike other messaging apps that either ask for personal details or lack full encryption, Diode gives you both—end-to-end encryption with no need for employees to share their phone numbers.
-It’s the secure messaging solution your business deserves.
+Unlike other file sharing apps that either ask for personal details or lack full encryption, Diode gives you both—end-to-end encryption with no need for employees to share their phone numbers.
+It’s the secure file sharing solution your business deserves.

     The Diode Network&trade; ensures that not even Diode has access to your team’s communications, information, or activity.